oceanprotocol/vscode-extension/README.md

 # Ocean Protocol VSCode Extension

 This VSCode extension enables you to interact with Ocean Protocol directly from your development environment.
-You can publish assets, run compute jobs, and manage Ocean Protocol operations without leaving VSCode.
+You can run compute jobs and test algorithms without leaving VSCode.

 ## Features

 - 🌊 **Ocean Protocol Integration**: Direct integration with Ocean Protocol's core functionality
-- 📝 **Asset Publishing**: Publish datasets and algorithms with a simple interface
-- 🔍 **Asset Discovery**: View details of published assets
-- 💻 **Compute-to-Data**: Start and monitor compute jobs
+- 💻 **Compute-to-Data**: Start and monitor compute jobs using JavaScript or Python algorithms
-- 🔄 **P2P Network**: View and interact with Ocean Protocol's P2P network
-- ⬇️ **Asset Downloads**: Download assets directly through the extension
+- 🔄 **Active File Integration**: Automatically detects and uses currently open .js or .py files as algorithms
+- 📁 **Results Management**: Specify output locations and view computation results directly in VSCode

 ## Prerequisites